CasillasMX/casillasmx.github.io/_pages/about.md

 ---
 I’m an early-career hydrogeological researcher, with a background in construction project management from the cozy coast of Baja California Sur, Mexico.
 I have 8 years of work experience in various positions from water management to applied hydrological numerical modeling and fieldwork.
 I’m a very energetic, objective, detailed-oriented, and highly organized team player.
 In my free time, I enjoy traveling, swimming, doing outdoor activities, and having time with my friends and family.

-In this space I'll be posting a little bit of everything including but not limited to: hydrogeological research related posts :waterwave:, cooking recipes :cooking:, potentially a sci-fi story I've been working on :flyingsaucer:, traveling pictures :divingmask:, plants :sunflower:, and basically anything that I find _fun_ :whale:.
+In this space I'll be posting a little bit of everything including but not limited to: hydrogeological research related posts :ocean:, cooking recipes :stew:, potentially a sci-fi story I've been working on :books:, traveling pictures :earth_americas:, plants :sunflower:, and basically anything that I find _fun_ :whale:.
 [Texto del enlace](URL del enlace)